MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-features.md

 ### Translate responses

-If your Administrator has enabled translation, you can select **Translate** and then select your preferred language to translate the response to that language.
+If your administrator has enabled translation, you can select **Translate** and then select your preferred language to translate the response to that language.
 You can also select **Show original** to translate the response back to the original language.

 ### Use targeted phrases in Copilot to get responses from plugins (preview)